jackanderson12/pdsnd_github/README.md

 ### bikeshare.py, chicago.csv, new_york_city.csv, and washington.csv
 Include the files used

 ### The bikeshare project is a part of the Udacity data science with python nano degree program.
-Their github and information can be found here: "https://github.com/udacity"
+The Udacity github and information can be found here: "https://github.com/udacity"
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.